Chart Color Schemes

 Glendenning is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Glendenning's cultural diversity is notable, with 47.0% of its population born overseas and 51.8% speaking a language other than English at home.
-Christianity is the predominant religion in Glendenning, accounting for 55.4% of people.
-However, the category 'Other' is significantly overrepresented, comprising 11.4% of the population compared to Greater Sydney's average of 2.2%.
+Glendenning has a high level of cultural diversity, with 47.0% of its population born overseas and 51.8% speaking a language other than English at home.
+Christianity is the predominant religion in Glendenning, making up 55.4% of people there.
+However, the most notable overrepresentation is seen in the 'Other' category, which comprises 11.4% of the population, significantly higher than the Greater Sydney average of 2.2%.

 Frequently Asked Questions - Diversity